MPEGGroup/HapticReferenceSoftware/doc/testing.md

 Unit tests are performed with [catch2](https://github.com/catchorg/Catch2).
 The framework is automatically downloaded by cmake.

-For each *.cpp* file, a file *.test.cpp* should be created. **Each contributor is reponsible for the unit tests associated to the implemented contribution.**
+For each *.cpp* file, a file *.test.cpp* should be created. **Each contributor is reponsible for the unit tests associated to the implemented contribution.
+Pushed code that does not provide enough unit tests, and does not pass these tests will not be merged.**

 Once the project is compiled, unit tests can be started with
 ```shell